ibm-cloud-docs/apps/starter-kits.md

 {:pre: .pre}
 {:tip: .tip}

-# Starter kits
+# What are starter kits?
 {: #starter-kits}

+A starter kit is a production-ready pattern that can be integrated with a set of services to generate a production-ready asset that can be deployed directly into a DevOps pipeline and a Kubernetes cluster.
+{:shortdesc}

+## What can you do with a starter kit?
+{: #starter-overview}

 Starter kits are great for dynamically assembling a skeleton production application in the language of your choice that's ready for cloud deployment.

+A starter kit contains descriptive metadata that provides the user with enough information to know what the kit is and does.
+It also contains instructions that tell {{site.data.keyword.cloud_notm}} what to produce.
+The output is production-ready out of the box, and can be iterated on for further enhancements, based on {{site.data.keyword.cloud_notm}} best practices.
+Starter kit content isn’t as complex as a demonstration and not as trivial as a snippet or sample.
+Apps are dynamically created based on the developer’s requirements.

 Each starter kit includes a language, a framework, and a pattern for a specific use case.
 You can reuse code rather than reinvent it.
-{:shortdesc}

 If a starter kit requires specific services, no problem.
 With auto-provisioned services, {{site.data.keyword.cloud_notm}} automatically creates instances for those services when you create your app.
 You can access starter kits from the {{site.data.keyword.cloud_notm}} dashboard or command-line interface.

-## What is a starter kit?
-{: #starter_kits}

-A starter kit is a production-ready pattern that can be integrated with a set of services to generate a production-ready asset that can be deployed directly into a DevOps pipeline and a Kubernetes cluster.
-A starter kit contains descriptive metadata that provides the user with enough information to know what the kit is and does.
-It also contains instructions that tell {{site.data.keyword.cloud_notm}} what to produce.
-The output is production-ready out of the box, and can be iterated on for further enhancements, based on {{site.data.keyword.cloud_notm}} best practices.
-Starter kit content isn’t as complex as a demonstration and not as trivial as a snippet or sample.
-They are dynamically created based on the developer’s requirements.

 Check out the instructions for [creating an app with a starter kit](/docs/apps?topic=creating-apps-tutorial-starterkit).